 - Types of damages available.
 If you have grounds to bring a personal injury claim against the other driver and/or a third party, the state of California allows you to recover compensation for medical bills, property damage, lost wages, the cost of a rental car, pain and suffering, and disability.

 Thanks to California’s fault laws, injured parties do not have to suffer minimum amounts of damage to qualify to sue the other driver.
 The Oakland small claims court will hear cases with less than $10,000 in damages.
 In most cases, a personal injury claim will result in greater compensation than an insurance settlement.
-Talk with our attorneys about what your best option might be after a crash.
+Talk with our accident attorneys in Sacramento about what your best option might be after a crash.

 Experiencing a Car Accident in Oakland